drughunter.com

 Other articles you may be interested in

 Drug Hunter has sifted through news articles, press releases, financial disclosures, SEC filings, and more to bring you a roundup of 2023’s biggest mergers and acquisitions (M&A) in the drug discovery world.
-In part 3 of this 4-part series, we bring you the top-ranked small molecule-focused deals by value.
+Following our open-access industry overview, in part 2 of this 4-part series we bring you the small molecule-focused deals, ranked 11-20 by value.
 Covering a range of targets and modalities, this article gives Drug Hunter members in-depth background and analysis of the hottest science opening checkbooks in 2023.

 NaV1.7 Inhibitor Roundup: From Broad-Spectrum to Subtype-Selective Clinical Candidates